 The master of science is offered in aerospace engineering, agricultural economics, animal sciences, biological sciences (botany, microbiology and zoology), biomedical sciences (thesis and non-thesis), chemical engineering, chemistry, civil engineering, communication disorders, community mental health, computer science and software engineering, consumer affairs (thesis and non-thesis option), curriculum and teaching, discrete and statistical sciences, early childhood, economics (thesis and non-thesis option), educational foundations leadership and technology, electrical and computer engineering, finance (thesis and non-thesis option), fisheries and allied aquacultures, forestry and wildlife sciences, geology (thesis and non-thesis option), health and human performance, horticulture, human development and family studies, industrial and systems engineering, management (thesis and non-thesis option), materials engineering, mathematics, mechanical engineering, nutrition and food science (thesis and non-thesis option), pharmacal sciences, pharmacy care systems, physics (thesis and non-thesis option), plant sciences (agronomy and soils, entomology, and plant pathology), polymer and fiber engineering (thesis and non-thesis option), poultry science, rehabilitation, special education, and sociology (thesis and non-thesis option).

-For a second master’s degree, the student fulfills all major requirements applicable to any other master’s degree, including the thesis, if appropriate.
-The student may, on recommendation of the advisory committee, transfer credit hours from the previous master’s degree.
-The student must earn at least 24 semester hours, or half of the total hours required for the master’s degree, whichever is greater, in the second master’s program at Auburn University.
+For a second master’s degree, the student fulfills all requirements applicable to any other master’s degree, including the thesis, if appropriate.
+The student may, on recommendation of the advisory committee, transfer a limited number of credit hours from the previous master’s degree.
+At least 24 semester hours, or 50% of the total hours required for the degree (whichever is greater) must be unique to each degree and be taken at Auburn University.

 These special or professional degrees are offered: master of accountancy, master of aerospace engineering, master of agriculture (agricultural economics, agronomy and soils, animal sciences, entomology, horticulture, plant pathology, and poultry science), master of applied mathematics, master of aquaculture, master of building construction, master of business administration, master of chemical engineering, master of civil engineering, master of communication disorders, master of community planning, master of design build, master of software engineering, master of education (curriculum and teaching, educational foundations leadership and technology, health and human performance, and special education, rehabilitation, and counseling school psychology), master of electrical engineering, master of forestry, master of Hispanic studies, master of industrial design (thesis and non-thesis option), master of industrial and systems engineering, master of landscape architecture, master of management information systems, master of materials engineering, master of mechanical engineering, master of probability and statistics, master of public administration, master of technical and professional communication, and master of biological studies.